John A. Kuri

+Career

-Kuri's filmography has over 145 screen credits on 65 films including his published story of the Donner Party, One More Mountain (1994) for Disney's Wonderful World of Color and ABC Television for which he received the Christopher Award, the Louis L’Amour western, Conagher (1991), debuting as TNT's highest-rated two-hour drama and for which the National Cowboy Hall of Fame awarded Kuri their Western Heritage Award.
+Kuri's filmography has over 145 screen credits on over 68 films including his published story of the Donner Party, One More Mountain (1994) for Disney's Wonderful World of Color and ABC Television for which he received the Christopher Award, the Louis L’Amour western, Conagher (1991), debuting as TNT's highest-rated two-hour drama and for which the National Cowboy Hall of Fame awarded Kuri their Western Heritage Award.
 Earlier he co-wrote and produced the MGM release starring Pat Morita Captive Hearts (1987).
 Then Kuri created the ABC Ohara (TV series) for Warner Bros Television starring Pat Morita, Kevin Conroy, Jon Polito and Rachel Ticotin (1987). and in 1973 he was Emmy-nominated as art director and set decorator of John Steinbeck's The Red Pony.

 September 2008 Kuri was asked to have several meetings with Jiao Hongfen (Chinese: 姣轰纷), Vice Chairman of China Film Group (CFGC) and key executives Jiao brought from China for a series of mentoring sessions in Los Angeles.
 CFGC is the largest, most influential film enterprise in the People's Republic of China, controlling import of all film, and is China's largest film distributor.
 The meetings led to Kuri proposing a bio-pic on "Jenny" Lang Ping (Chinese: 郎平), the Chinese volleyball star player nicknamed “Iron Hammer” for her thunderous spikes.
 She won the most valuable player award in women's volleyball at the 1984 Olympics when her team defeated Team USA in Los Angeles.
 Jiao arranged for Kuri to meet and interview Lang Ping who at the time was coaching the U.S. Women's Olympic volleyball team.
 Kuri proposed Chinese actress Gong Li (Chinese: 巩俐) to star as Lang Ping.
 In 2020 the film was released by CFGC under the title Leap.
 In 2009 Kuri approached the Newport Beach Film Festival to arrange the North American premieres of three motion pictures from the CFGC, including the successful title Looking for Jackie Chan, for the 2010 edition of the festival.
 The premieres were an extended part of China Festival in Orange County.

-At the suggestion of Dr. Andy Walshe, (Ph.D. in Applied Biomechanics—who prepared Felix Baumgartner for his jump from the edge of space as a sport, and has worked with the US Olympic Ski and Snowboard teams developing their athletes) Kuri was one of the initial participants in the Red Bull High Performance “Hacking Creativity” project in 2015.
-Hacking Creativity is an exploration of human potential studying what creativity is, means, if it can be learned, and how to apply such knowledge.